bytescale/bytescale-legal-docs/terms-of-service.md

 - Activities that are illegal or violate the rights of others, or that may be harmful to others, Bytescale's operations or reputation, including disseminating, promoting or facilitating child pornography, offering or disseminating fraudulent services, goods, schemes or promotions.
 - Uploading, generating or making available content that infringes or misappropriates the intellectual property rights of others.
-- Uploading, generating or making available content that is defamatory, obscene, abusive, invasive of privacy or objectionable, including content that constitutes or depicts child pornography, bestiality or non-consensual sexual acts.
+- Uploading, generating or making available content that is defamatory, obscene, blasphemous, abusive, invasive of privacy or objectionable, including content that constitutes or depicts child pornography, bestiality or non-consensual sexual acts.
 - Uploading, generating or making available content that may damage, interfere with, intercept or expropriate any system, program or data, including viruses, Trojan horses, worms, or other malware.

 In addition: